 Ticket to Work is a free and voluntary program that can help Social Security beneficiaries go to work, get a good job that may lead to a career, and become financially independent, all while they keep their Medicare or Medicaid.
 Debunking the Myths – Work and Disability Benefits is an easy- to-understand article about 3 common misconceptions regarding work and SSI.

-Benefits Navigators Program at Shepherd Center provides work incentive information to persons aged 14 and up who receive Supplemental Security Income (SSI), Social Security Disability Insurance (SSDI), or both.
+Benefit Navigator Program provides work incentive information to persons aged 14 and up who receive Supplemental Security Income (SSI), Social Security Disability Insurance (SSDI), or both.
 Information is provided about how earned income will affect Social Security benefits as well as other Federal or State benefits you may receive so that you can determine how to maximize earnings while retaining necessary benefits.
-Contact The Benefits Navigator Program at Shepherd Center or GVRA’s WIN Services based on County in Georgia.
+Contact the Benefits Navigators for Georgia according to the county where you reside.

 Bobby Dodd Institute 2120 Marietta Blvd NW Atlanta Georgia 30318-2122 (678) 365-0071